DFPenn/DFPenn.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, welcome to my personal website!
-I am currently pursuing a master's degree in biostatistics at MUC and expect to graduate in June 2025.
+I am PhD student in statistics at RUC.
 I’m passionate about biostatistics and hope to continue my research and studies in this field.

-During my master's program, I have worked on several projects involving the application of statistical models in medicine.
+During my research program, I have worked on several projects involving the application of statistical models in medicine.
 These include developing risk prediction models for cancer patients, evaluating the predictive performance of new factors in risk prediction models, and updating model performance.
 I have also explored non-parametric estimation of risk prediction models when dealing with expensive, new predictors that have missing data (two-phase data), sampling design for two-phase studies, and evaluating model performance with imbalanced data.

 I am also eager to continue learning about machine learning for healthcare.
 I’ve previously applied machine learning models to medical data mining, which I found incredibly fascinating, and I’m keen to delve deeper into this area.